Romans 14Reflections on Romans 14

 12. The night progresses, and the day is near.
 We, then, should be putting off the deeds of darkness, and should be putting on the armor of light.

-13. As in the day, properly, should we be walking, not in carousing and drunkenness, not in promiscuity and unrestraint, not in quarreling and jealousy,
+13. As in the day, properly, should we be walking, not in excess indulgence and drunkenness, not in bed-hopping and unrestraint, not in quarreling and jealousy,

 14 but put on the Lord Jesus Christ, and be making no provision for the cravings of the flesh.

 14:1.
-Yet the weak in the faith admit, but not for disputation of reasonings.
+Yet the weak in the faith admit, but not in discriminations of reckonings.

-2. "This one, indeed, believes to eat everything, yet the one who is weak eats herbs".
+2. "This one, indeed, is believing to eat everything, yet the one who is weak herbs is eating".
 [One should not only ask what a verse could mean, but what it is likely to mean.
-This verse is usually read as being a "ho men..ho de" construction, which is usually "this one vs. the other one".
-But there must be a reason he has "hos men" unusually paired with "ho de" (so making the verse ambiguous).
-In fact, Paul uses "hos men" correctly with "hos de" just a few verses later in verse 5.
+This verse is usually read as being an "o men..o de" construction, which is usually "this one vs. the other one".
+But there must be a reason he has "os men" unusually paired with "o de" (so making the verse ambiguous).
+In fact, Paul uses "os men" correctly with "os de" just a few verses later in verse 5.
 So it's unlikely this is an ordinary one vs. the other contrast.
-"Hos", naturally connects to the previous verse, which here is "the weak in the faith".
-Rather than call his omnivorous converts (the majority) "weak", he politely says it indirectly.
-Paul describes the faith of "the weak" as his belief that he may eat all as "hos men pisteuei phagein panta"; that is "believes to eat everything", as if that were the purpose of his faith.
-An attitude Paul criticizes in verse 17.
-He then describes "the weak in the faith" as doing the opposite of what the proverbial weak man does.
+"Os men pisteuei fagein panta"; that is "believes to eat everything", is also unusual.
+If Paul had meant "believes he may eat everything" or "has faith to eat everything", as most translations have, there doesn't seem to be any reason for him not to have written that instead.
+Rather than call his omnivorous converts (the majority) "weak", he only indicates this indirectly.
+He describes "the weak in the faith" as doing the opposite of what the proverbial weak man does.
 A weak man eats herbs to get well.
-Some early manuscripts have a variant, the imperative "esthietw", "should eat".
-"Esthietw" is the reading in the earliest manuscript we have of Romans 14, p46 or "Chester Beatty", dated to the 3rd century.
-Either way, the second clause is a proverb, and not a description of "the weak in the faith".
+Some early manuscripts have a variant, the imperative "esqietw", "should eat".
+"Esqietw" is the reading in the earliest manuscript we have of Romans 14, p46 or "Chester Beatty", dated to the 3rd century.
+Either way, the second clause is a proverb, rather than a description of "the weak in the faith".
+In fact, the second clause was sometimes quoted as proverb by first millennium Church writers.

 3. Let not him who is eating ["o esqiwn" (him who is eating), possibly a pun, sounds almost identical to "asqenwn" (weak)] make light of him [From "exouthenew," like Paul wrote regarding Timothy,1 Cor.
 16:11] who is not eating.
 But let not him who is not eating be judging him who is eating, for God has admitted him.